Strategic Human Capital Insights

 • What is the best question to use?

-• Exactly what do you want to gain with this question?
+• What do you want to gain from this question?

 • Who are you asking?

-• How can you phrase your questions for maximum advantage?
+• How can you phrase your questions to maximize your advantage?

 Asking the Question

-You have the power to control the kind of information you gather by the kind of questions you ask.
+You have the power to control the kind of information you gather by the type of questions you ask.

 Questions Fall Into Two Categories: Open & Closed